zprobs/o-week/README.md

 ### Overview

-The frontend is built using react native while the backend and [database](http://exploriti-backend.herokuapp.com/console/api-explorer) is on Hasura / HeroKu
+The frontend is built using react native while the backend and is Hasura

 GraphQL is the primary API, managed on the client side with [Apollo](https://www.apollographql.com/)